rmohammeddastagir1-star/2.EXPERIMENT-2-EX.NO-2-SIMULATION-OF-AMPLIFIERS-USING-LT-SPICE-DATE-/README.md

-**EX.NO:** 2 SIMULATION OF AMPLIFIER INVERTING, NON INVERTING , DIFFERENTIAL AMPLIFIER AND INSTRUMENTATION AMPLIFIERS USING LT SPICE
+## *EX.NO:* 2 SIMULATION OF AMPLIFIER INVERTING, NON INVERTING , DIFFERENTIAL AMPLIFIER AND INSTRUMENTATION AMPLIFIERS USING LT SPICE
-DATE:
+## DATE: 30-08-2025

-**

 ## AIM  : To simulate the performance of  INVERTING, NON INVERTING , DIFFERENTIAL AND INSTRUMENTATION AMPLIFIERS  circuits using LT- SPICE